GreenfieldTech/nuts/README.md

 ## Installation

-In your `pom.xml` file, add the repository for Irked (we are currently not hosted in the public Maven repository) as an element under `<project>`:
+In your `pom.xml` file, add the repository for Nuts (we are currently not hosted in the public Maven repository) as an element under `<project>`:

 ```